rycwilson/FEWD-UXDI-2day/day2/README.md

 **Aside:** Form "controls"?

 ####Javascript plug-ins
 Bootstrap allows you to incorporate interactive behavior into your page with Javascript plug-ins.
-While you would ultimately have to write some JS in order for these components to provide actualy functionality within an application, you don't have to write JS if you're simply mocking up a UI.
+While you would ultimately have to write some JS in order for these components to provide actual functionality within the application, you don't have to write JS if you're simply mocking up a UI.

 Some examples: